DNA Metabolism and Cell Cycle Regulation

 The focus of our research is on a factor, essential for all of the above processes, called Replication Protein A (RPA).
 RPA is a complex composed of three subunits called RPA1, RPA2, and RPA3.
 The major biochemical activity of RPA is single-strand DNA (ssDNA) binding, and it is often referred to as the eukaryotic single-strand binding (SSB) protein.
 Although ssDNA binding is its major function, it is becoming clear that RPA is also actively coordinating replication, recombination, repair, and regulation through its ability to act as a 'bridge' between ssDNA and the proteins necessary to act on the DNA.
 Our interest is in understanding the mechanism for coordination of these processes by RPA.

 My research goals lie not only in understanding DNA metabolism, but also in creating an environment for students to gain wide range of experience in techniques, to foster collaboration, and to encourage and develop independent thinking.
-Students will be able to utilize these experiences to understand issues concerning science and human health, and they will develop tools and skills necessary to understand and address these issues in their professional careers.
+Students will be able to utilize these experiences to understand issues concerning science and human health, and they will develop tools and skills necessary to understand and address these issues not only in their professional careers, but also in their everyday lives.